JLoyolaLujan/python-projects-from-youtube/readme.md

 ### this little space is for the python tutorials I follow for practice

-_the original authors of these projects will be given due credit_
+_the original authors of these projects will be given due credit_ _I've done some changes to this one since the project was originaly compiled on mac and I have a windows pc_

 1. Pong game (by [TokyoEdTech](https://www.youtube.com/@TokyoEdTech))
     * [part 1 - Getting Started](https://www.youtube.com/watch?v=LH8WgrUWG_I&ab_channel=TokyoEdtech)